virtualrobotix/vrbrain_nuttx/NuttX/nuttx/configs/sim/README.txt

      misc/uClibc++ in GIT.
 See the README.txt file for instructions on how to install uClibc++

+  2. This configuration uses the mconf-based configuration tool.
+To change this configuration using that tool, you should:

+     a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+     b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-  2. At present (2012/11/02), exceptions are disabled in this example CONFIG_UCLIBCXX_EXCEPTIONS=n).
+  3. At present (2012/11/02), exceptions are disabled in this example CONFIG_UCLIBCXX_EXCEPTIONS=n).
 It is probably not necessary to disable exceptions.

-  3. Unfortunately, this example will not run now.
+  4. Unfortunately, this example will not run now.

      The reason that the example will not run on the simulator has to do with when static constructors are enabled:  In the simulator